Isopogon villosus

 Isopogon villosus is a species of flowering plant in the family Proteaceae and is endemic to southwestern Western Australia.
 It is a tufted shrub with cylindrical leaves with twenty-five to thirty-two widely diverging lobes, and oval heads of cream-coloured to yellow flowers.

 Description

 Isopogon villosus is a tufted shrub that typically grows to a height of 0.5–1 m and has densely hairy, reddish to dark brown branchlets.
-The leaves are 90–180 mm long with twenty-five to thirty-two widely diverging pinnate lobes, the lowest lobe 45–70 mm from the base of the leaf.
+The leaves are 90–180 mm long with 25–32 widely diverging pinnate lobes, the lowest lobe 45–70 mm from the base of the leaf.
 The flowers are arranged in sessile, oval heads about 30 mm in diameter, often clustered near the base of the plant with hairy, pointed involucral bracts at the base but that fall as the flowers develop.
 The flowers are up to 15–20 mm long, cream-coloured to yellow, and densely hairy.
 Flowering occurs from September to November and the fruit is a hairy nut, fused with others in an oval head 20–25 mm in diameter.